MistyAnnStone/InstacardProject_Python/README.md

 # InstacartProject_Python

 ## Objective
 Instacart (hypothetically) is interested in creating a targeted marketing strategy.
-This analysis informs this strategy to ensure Instacart targets the right customer profiles witht he appropriate products.
+This analysis informs this strategy to ensure Instacart targets the right customer profiles with the appropriate products.

 Initial Key Questions:
 * What are the busiest days of the week and hours of the day?